 The superimposition of Bill tearing up the $100 bill with the cabbie at the same time Bill removes the torn newspaper article from his pocket at Victor's.
 And Victor takes the newspaper article as the cabbie takes the 1/2 of the $100 bill.

-In part 2 at the same time that Bill is looking askance at the Japanese men leaving Rainbow Fashions (about to question why the owner didn't call the police), Victor is in his bathroom asking Bill to keep what happened to Mandy a secret, to not tell anyone, and he readily agrees.
+At the same time that Bill is looking askance at the Japanese men leaving Rainbow Fashions (about to question why the owner didn't call the police), Victor is in his bathroom asking Bill to keep what happened to Mandy a secret, to not tell anyone, and he readily agrees.

 At the ball, Alice is saying she has to go, and Bill is telling his receptionist to come in at his office.
 Strikingly, when Bill holds up his hand, so does Alice, to show her ring and that she's married.